MerlynJJ/Photonic-Dockerfile/README.md

 Dockerfile to build Photonic docker image and container using Debian-testing OS.
 ## Use

+This is now Read-Only.
-This is naw Read-Only, you may better want to go to https://github.com/wlmb/Photonic-Dockerfile for an actualized and better version of this repository work.
+You may better want to go to https://github.com/wlmb/Photonic-Dockerfile for an actualized better version of this repository work.